The Culture Wars Against Education

 • A very positive review of Mitch Daniel’s term as president of Perdue University, where he froze tuition, greatly increased STEM majors, adopted the Chicago principles on free speech and weakened shared governance by forcing through a mandatory civic literacy requirement against the wishes of the faculty senate.

-VIII.
+IX.
 Educational Labor

 A. Teachers respond to the Culture Wars